Manager Licensure Clean-Up Bill

 Governor Hickenlooper signed House Bill 1343 into law.
 HB 1343 clarifies who is required to be licensed as a Community Association Manager.
 Specifically, HB 1343 states:

 HB 1343 allows prospective individuals interested in community association management to apply for an Apprentice License so long as they are working under the direct supervision of a licensed Community Association Manager.
-Apprentice Licenses are granted for the purposes of learning and gaining experience and will be valid for a one year period.
+Apprentice Licenses are granted for the purposes of learning and gaining experience.
+They will be valid for a one-year period.

 The Division of Real Estate is expected to adopt emergency rules to address qualifications and procedures for obtaining Provisional and Apprentice Licenses soon.